tytydraco/yessleep/out/In_my_town_there_was_only_one_kids_TV_show_which_had_quite_the_effect_on_us_Mrs_Blinkys_Playhouse.md

 The good news is that we got out.

-The bad news is that we got out.
+The bad news... is that we got out.